 Investing is a way to put your money to work and earn returns, helping you achieve your financial goals.

 Wise investors know not to blindly put all their eggs in one basket.
-Instead, they become familiar with a few different investment types.
-They use their knowledge of each one to make money in different ways.
+Instead, they become familiar with a few different investment types and use their knowledge of each one to build wealth in a thoughtful, considered way.

-Every type of investment has its upside and downside.
+Every type of investment has its upside and its downside.
+But I don't evaluate them the same way most guides do.

 Cash and Commodities